kalsifer-742/unitn-sparkle-sw-dpcu/README.md

 > [!NOTE]
-> This is not the actual code of the data processing unit.
+> This is not the actual code of the DPCU.
 >
-> The dpcu microcontroller was used to test the functionality of the daq unit.
+> The DPCU microcontroller was used to test the functionality of the DAQ unit.
+> This is because the DAQ needed to be ready before starting to code the DPCU.